MATrsx/Obsidian-Termynal/README.md

 - Check if DataviewJS is enabled
 - Verify JavaScript execution is allowed
 - Check browser console for errors

+### Lazy Loading Not Working

+- Verify `lazyLoading: true` is set in configuration
+- Check if the terminal container is within the viewport
+- Adjust `intersectionThreshold` and `rootMargin` if needed
+- Use browser developer tools to inspect intersection observer

 #### Animation resets after short time
 - Set the Dataview `Refresh interval` setting to a higher number (in ms)